-Both Psy.D. and Ph.D. degree programs in clinical psychology involve traditional lecture-based courses, clinical experiences and a dissertation project.
-Psy.D. programs usually emphasize clinical practice, while Ph.D. programs are frequently more research-oriented.
+Both Psy.D. and Ph.D. degree programs in clinical psychology involve traditional lecture-based courses, clinical experiences and a dissertation project to achieve a doctoral degree.
+Both programs also usually engage in clinical practica and internships.

-- Prerequisites: Admission requirements for both of these programs often include a master's degree in psychology or a closely related field, though some programs will admit students who only hold a bachelor's degree.
+Admission requirements for both programs often include a master's degree in psychology or a closely related field, though some programs will admit students who only hold a bachelor's degree.
 In either case, foundational psychology coursework must be completed prior to doctoral program admission.

 Doctor of Psychology in Clinical Psychology

 The Doctor of Psychology (Psy.D.) in Clinical Psychology is a practice-based graduate degree program that introduces students to a number of advanced clinical topics in the field.
 The curriculum of a Psy.D. in clinical psychology usually involves coursework specific to the field and emphasizes practical, clinical experience.
 Students take seminar style courses and may study some of the topics listed below.

 - Behavioral neuroscience

 - Neuropsychological assessment

 - Group psychotherapy

 - Psychotherapy for children

 The Doctor of Philosophy (Ph.D.) in Clinical Psychology is a research-based graduate degree program that introduces students to a wide range of advanced theoretical topics in the field.
 The curriculum of clinical psychology Ph.D. programs emphasizes the scientific study of psychology, including related theories and methodologies.
 Students in a clinical psychology Ph.D. program may study some of the following topics: